-Hazard identification involves looking for things, conditions and practices in your employees’ driving environments that have potential to cause or contribute to a crash, and identifying the people who may be exposed to those hazards.
+Identifying driving-related hazards involves looking for practices, objects, conditions and energies in your employees’ driving environments that have potential to cause or contribute to a crash.

 Hints for Identifying Hazards

-If you are not familiar with all the hazards your drivers face, try the following.
+If you aren’t sure you know all of the hazards your drivers face, try the following.

 - Go for a ride-along.
-Experience the conditions and circumstances your drivers encounter.
+Experience the hazards first-hand.